dschick/pyEvalData/README.md

 # pyEvalData

 This is a Python module to read and evaluate experimental data.
-It can handle raw data from different sources such as SPEC, h5, NeXus files which are common data formats at synchrotrons, FELs, as well as in a growing number of laboratories.
+It can handle raw data from different sources such as [spec](https://certif.com/content/spec/), [hdf5](https://www.hdfgroup.org/solutions/hdf5/), [NeXus](https://www.nexusformat.org/) files which are common data formats at synchrotrons, FELs, as well as in a growing number of laboratories.
-The evaluation provides common functionalities such as binning, error calculation, and advanced data manipulation via algebraic statements as well as pre- and post-data-filters.
+The evaluation provides common functionalities such as binning, error calculation, and advanced data manipulation via algebraic expressions as well as pre- and post-data-filters.
 Furthermore, advanced wrapper functions allow for plotting and fitting sequences of one or multiple scans in dependence of an external parameter.

 A minimal code example would look like this: